ColinFay/feathericons/README.md

 The goal of {feathericons} is to give access to feathericons svg icons in Shiny.

+More about Feather Icons on <https://feathericons.com/>

 ## Installation

-You can install the released version of feathericons from GitHub:
+You can install the dev version of feathericons from GitHub:

 ``` r
 remotes::install_github("ColinFay/feathericons")